bbauska/JS-Basics-Unlock/README.md

 Creating and Navigating Between Pages Dynamically

-Chapter 11: Debugging and Error Handling 135 Introduction to Debugging in JavaScript
+<h2 id="ch10">Chapter 11: Debugging and Error Handling</h2>
+Introduction to Debugging in JavaScript

 Using Browser Developer Tools

 Understanding Runtime Errors and Handling Exceptions Best Practices for Debugging

-Chapter 12: JavaScript in the Real World 146 Building a Simple Web
+<h2 id="ch10">Chapter 12: JavaScript in the Real World</h2>

-Application: Integrating HTML, CSS, and JavaScript Utilizing Local Storage for Data Persistence
+146 Building a Simple Web Application: Integrating HTML, CSS, and JavaScript Utilizing Local Storage for Data Persistence

 Deploying Your JavaScript Web Application